Exact tunneling splittings from symmetrized path integrals: Results

 The molecular symmetry group of hydronium is isomorphic to $D_{3h}$,\cite{Schnell2011Groups} and its characters can be directly substituted into \eqn{eq:Delta-mn} to produce an expression for the tunneling splitting.
 However, as noted in the discussion after \eqn{eq:Delta-mn}, the analysis can also be performed using the smallest subgroup that distinguishes between the tunneling-split energy levels.
-In the present case we use the $\{E, \, (12) \}$ subgroup, which is isomorphic to $C_s$ (see \fig{h3o-eckart} for the atomic indices).\footnote{Here (12) denotes the permutation that swaps hydrogens~1 and~2.} The general expression for the tunneling splitting then reduces to the double-well formula in \eqn{eq:dwell-Delta}, where $\op{\sigma}$ is replaced with $\op{P}_{12}$, the $(12)$ permutation.
+In the present case we use the $\{E, \, (12) \}$ subgroup (isomorphic to $C_s$), whose (12) operation permutes hydrogens~1 and~2 (see \fig{h3o-eckart} for the atomic indices).
+The general expression for the tunneling splitting then reduces to the double-well formula in \eqn{eq:dwell-Delta}, where $\op{\sigma}$ is replaced with $\op{P}_{12}$, the $(12)$ permutation.
 TI was performed using $\funOpN{\rotprojH}$ [\eqn{eq:eck-spring}] and $\funOpN[\smash{(12)}]{\rotprojH}$ [\eqn{eq:HN-J0} with $\op{P}^{\smash{-1}} = \op{P}_{12}$] for the $\funOpN[\smash{P_0}]{H}$ and $\funOpN[\smash{P_1}]{H}$ Hamiltonians, respectively.
 The corresponding prefactor functions were $ u_0 = \det \mat{\eckmom}[\vec{r}^{\smash{(N)}}\! , \vec{r}^{\smash{(1)}}]^{\smash{-1/2}} $ and $ u_1 = \det \mat{\eckmom}[\op{P}_{12} \vec{r}^{(N)}\! , \vec{r}^{(1)}]^{-1/2} $.
 The same PIMD simulation parameters as in \sref{water} were used for this section, except that the average resampling time in the Andersen thermostat was increased to \SI{100}{fs} and Gauss--Legendre (GL) quadrature\cite{NumRep} was used instead of CC, as it was found to converge more rapidly with grid size.

 For \eqn{eq:dwell-Delta} to give an accurate estimate of the tunneling splitting, the dynamics have to be simulated at a sufficiently low temperature.
 The lowest vibrational frequency of \SI{887}{cm^{-1}} corresponds to a temperature of \SI{1280}{K}.
 At this temperature we can expect some excited vibrational states to have a significant thermal population.
 Hence, we reduced this temperature by a factor of approximately six, taking \SI{200}{K} as our starting point.
 We then ran PIMD simulations for a series of progressively lower temperatures, taking care to converge the estimated tunneling splittings with respect to the number of beads, $N$, and the number of GL grid points, $n_{\xi}$, at each temperature (see \tref{h3o}).
 Convergence is already satisfactory at \SI{150}{K} for $N=96$ and $n_{\xi} = 15$, and the final value of $\Delta = \SI{53.2(4)}{cm^{-1}}$ is taken from the simulation at $T = \SI{100}{K}$, $N = 128$, and $n_{\xi} = 20$ (since $\Delta$ was judged converged at this grid size and the simulation with $n_{\xi} = 30$ involved fewer, shorter trajectories and, therefore, resulted in a larger statistical error).